vectara/vectara-docs/www/docs/learn/select-ideal-indexing-api.md

 ---
 id: select-ideal-indexing-api
-title: Select the Ideal Indexing API for Your Needs
+title: Select the Best Indexing API for Your Data
-sidebar_label: Select the Ideal Indexing API
+sidebar_label: Select the Best Indexing API for Your Data
 ---

 import Tabs from '@theme/Tabs';